raadhshenshahhaseeb/test-erc20-token/README.md

 ## Pricing
 The pricing is designed by setting up the price tiers and choosing the appropriate tier.

 The pricing is designed such that for example if the price of token for tier 3 is 6.
-Then 1wei will get a user (1*1000)/6=166 tokens (not rounded).
+Then 1 wei will get a user (1*1000)/6=166 tokens (not rounded).

 ## Further Improvements
 Following further improvements can make the contract even more performant.